Back to blog

 Where it falls short: GTM Bud is not built for enterprise teams with 50 or more reps who want granular control over every aspect of their outbound.
 The managed model means you trade control for convenience.
 Teams that enjoy tinkering with email infrastructure and A/B testing subject lines may prefer a self-serve tool.

-Pricing: Campaign-based pricing starting at $50 per campaign.
-No per-seat fees.
+Pricing: Campaign-based pricing with no per-seat fees.
 See the cold email automation tool page for current plans.

 Best for: Consultants, agencies, SaaS founders, and service businesses that want meetings without becoming outbound experts.
 If that resonates, our article on automated lead generation explains the full pipeline approach.